admin-shell-io/aas-specs/CONTRIBUTING.md

 Minor changes (simple failures, typos, *etc.*) and additional content (more examples, etc.) can be accepted straight away after a brief review by the responsible reviewers.

-Major changes (i.e. pull requests associated to issues labels classified as "major") must first be reviewed and approved by the Workstream "Specification Asset Administration Shell" within the "OpenTechnology" Working "Asset Administration Shell" of the  [IDTA].
+Major changes (i.e. pull requests associated to issues labels classified as "major") must first be reviewed and approved by the Workstream "Specification Asset Administration Shell" within the "OpenTechnology" Working Group of the [IDTA].

 [IDTA]: https://industrialdigitaltwin.org/